-Only DPM students co-enrolled in one of our discipline department MS programs complete a thesis or dissertation.
+Only DPM students co-enrolled in one of our discipline department MS programs complete a thesis.
 DPM students often participate in applied research within laboratory programs, and may participate in the publication of peer-reviewed scientific and extension papers.
 More information regarding the latest policies for the DPM program is available in the DPM Graduate Handbook.

 The DPM program is a partnership among faculty mentors and teaching faculty within the following primary departments:

 - Environmental Horticulture Department